Axl Rose: 1987–1989: breakthrough with Appetite for Destruction

 In November 1988, Guns N' Roses released the stopgap album G N' R Lies, which sold more than five million copies in the U.S. alone.
-The band – and Rose in particular – were accused of promoting racist and homophobic attitudes with the song "One in a Million", in which Rose warns "niggers" to "get out of my way" and complains about "faggots" who "spread some fucking disease".
-During the controversy, Rose defended his use of the racial slur by claiming, "it's a word to describe somebody that is basically a pain in your life, a problem.
+The band – and Rose in particular – were accused homophobia, nativism, and racism for the song "One in a Million", which featured Rose using the slurs "nigger" and "faggots".
+During the controversy, Rose defended his use of the racial slur by referencing the rap group N.W.A and the John Lennon song "Woman Is the Nigger of the World" saying, "it's a word to describe somebody that is basically a pain in your life, a problem.
 The word nigger doesn't necessarily mean black."
-In 1992, however, he conceded that the song reflected his initial and impressionable perspective when he first arrived in Los Angeles in his late teens, where he experienced culture shock to a lifestyle very much different from the conservative town he grew up in.
-Rose stated "I was pissed off about some black people [who] were trying to rob me.
+In 1992, however, he conceded that "I used a word that was taboo.
+And I used that word because it was taboo.
+I was pissed off about some black people that were trying to rob me.
 I wanted to insult those particular black people.
-I didn't want to support racism."
+I didn't want to support racism.
+When I used the word faggots, I wasn't coming down on gays."
 In response to the allegations of homophobia, Rose said he considered himself "pro-heterosexual" but is "not against [homosexuals] doing what they want to do as long as it's not hurting anybody else and they're not forcing it upon [him]".
 He blamed this attitude on "bad experiences" with gay men, citing an attempted rape in his late teens and the alleged molestation by his biological father.
 The controversy led to Guns N' Roses being dropped from the roster of an AIDS benefit show in New York organized by the Gay Men's Health Crisis.